richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 I already concluded that introducing a flat course fee for online courses is **a solution to some and a hindrance to most**.
-I know embracing the encertainty of working with humans is a more elegant and *humane* solution.
+I know embracing the uncertainty of working with humans is a more elegant and *humane* solution.
 Hence, I suggest to **keep online courses free of charge**.